CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts.rst

 LED toggle
 ----------

-Let's look at one of the previous tutorial's example:
+Let's look at one of the previous tutorial's examples:

 .. code-block:: c